Ashwathnarayanar-tech/app-footer/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- DOCS-IGNORE:end -->

 App Footer is useful while adding a footer to your store.
-User can customise the app as per their prefrence.
+User can customise the app as per their preference.

 ![image](https://user-images.githubusercontent.com/93201110/148345876-251616f1-7dc6-4a52-b04c-7a1500fb58f0.png)